malcolmbarrett/supercollidr/content/project/methods.md

 +++

-My research in methodology focuses on bringing first princples in epidemiology to applied analysis.
+My research in methodology focuses on bringing first principles in epidemiology to applied analysis.
 This work has focused in particular on working with confounding and selection bias.